Sheela na gig: Distribution

 As noted above, Ireland has the greatest number of known sheela na gigs.
 At one time, they were mistakenly thought to be a uniquely Irish practice; however, scholars realized that the sheela na gig motif could be found all over western and central Europe.
 Accurate numbers of figures are difficult to reach, as the interpretation of what is a sheela na gig will vary among scholars.
 For example, Freitag omits the Rochester figure from her list while Weir and Jerman include it.
-Concannon includes some worn figures that so far only she has identified as sheela na gigs.
+Concannon includes some worn figures which only she has identified as sheela na gigs.
 With renewed interest in the topic, scholars have recently identified previously unknown figures, so more could be discovered.

 A significant number of figures are found in Romanesque contexts, especially in France, northern Spain, Britain, and Norway.
 In Ireland figures commonly are found in areas of Norman influence.

 Contemporary examples can be found in Ireland as part of Project Sheela.